 More photos here.

-And again I was faced with the same problem as the year before: there is no women’s monument anywhere on Karlsplatz!
+And again I was faced with the same problem as in the years before: There is no woman’s monument anywhere to find at Karlsplatz or closeby!

 Further contributors: